-Ellen Brown developed her research skills as an attorney practicing civil litigation in Los Angeles.
-In Web of Debt, she turns those skills to an analysis of the Federal Reserve and “the money trust.”
-She shows how this private cartel has usurped the power to create money from the people themselves, and how we the people can get it back.
+Ellen Brown is the founder of the Public Banking Institute and the author of a dozen books and hundreds of articles.
+She developed her research skills as an attorney practicing civil litigation in Los Angeles.
+In the best-selling Web of Debt, she turned those skills to an analysis of the Federal Reserve and “the money trust.”
+She showed how this private cartel has usurped the power to create money from the people themselves, and how we the people can get it back.

 In The Public Bank Solution, the 2013 sequel, she traces the evolution of two banking models that have competed historically, public and private; and explores contemporary public banking systems globally.

 Brown developed an interest in the developing world and its problems while living abroad for eleven years in Kenya, Honduras, Guatemala and Nicaragua.
 She returned to practicing law when she was asked to join the legal team of a popular Tijuana healer with an innovative cancer therapy, who was targeted by the chemotherapy industry in the 1990s.
 That experience produced her book Forbidden Medicine, which traces the suppression of natural health treatments to the same corrupting influences that have captured the money system.
-Brown’s twelve books include the bestselling Nature’s Pharmacy, co-authored with Dr. Lynne Walker, which has sold 285,000 copies.
+She also co-authored the bestselling Nature’s Pharmacy, which has sold 285,000 copies.

 She is currently running for California State Treasurer with the endorsement of the Green Party.
 Her blog and articles are at http://EllenBrown.com.
 The Public Banking Institute is at http://PublicBankingInstitute.org.